Thappana

-Thappana is a 2012 Indian Malayalam-language action comedy film based on the work of Bengali novelist Ashapurna Debi and directed by Johny Antony.
+Thappana is a 2012 Indian Malayalam-language action comedy film based on the work of Bengali novelist Ashapurna Debi and directed by Johny Antony produce by Milan Jaleel under his banner Galaxy Films..
 The film stars Mammootty in lead role.
 The film was released on 19 August 2012.

 It tells the story of two convicts, the petty thief Samson (Mammootty) and the young girl Mallika (Charmy Kaur), who are released from prison on the same day.
 Samson accompanies the depressed girl on her journey back home in Karippa and finds out the cause of the murder attempt on Mallika's husband.

 Synopsis

 Samson and Mallika have just been released from prison.
-Samson is a small-time thief to whom prison is a "second home" while Mallika went to prison for murdering someone to save her husband from being killed.
+Samson is a small-time thief but a good and kind hearted man to whom prison is a "second home" while Mallika went to prison for murdering someone to save her husband from being killed.
 Samson falls in love with the girl at first sight.
 He decides to accompany her on the journey back home, but during the entire journey, Mallika is absolutely quiet and refuses to utter a word to him.
 She seems depressed and lonely.
 Shocking things await her when she reaches her home in Karippa to meet her husband Manikuttan/Kannukuttan.
 Kannukuttan was having an affair with their neighbour's wife Nirmala, and her husband Sudhakaran wanted to kill Kannukuttan.
 She trusts Kannukuttan and to save him, she killed Sudhakaran.
-When she finds out that Kannukuttan was cheating her and he was living happily with Nirmala and a kid, she tries to kill him but fails.
-Mallika gives a contract to Samson for killing Kannukuttan and rest of the story forms the plot.
+When she finds out that Kannukuttan was cheating her and he was living happily with Nirmala and a child, she tries to kill him but fails.
+Mallika gives a contract to Samson for killing Kannukuttan and pre-climax is shown where Kannukuttan is seen with a woman and she is in her nudity state but her body is covered by a blanket and that affair happens when police led by John George come inside to catch him but he runs but Samson and his partner Kochappi stop him and John brings the woman out dressed properly,it is revealed that Kannukuttan was involved in human sexual activity and in which he was involved in immoral affairs therefore Kannukuttan is arrested but is released and Nirmala hates him after finding the truth, but he tries to take away only for Samson to intervene and fight him and his goons, but Samson overpowers him and tells the truth about Kannukuttan.
+The climax shows Mallika, Samson and Kochappi enjoying themselves staying in a truck going for a trip.

 Cast

 Production

 Thappana was launched on 5 March 2012.
-The movie started production in mid-April and was mostly filmed in Kochi.
+The movie started production in mid-April and was mostly filmed in Idukki.
 Filming was completed in 52 days, ahead of the schedules that was originally planned for 60 days.